mccurdyc/www/content/page/bookshelf.md

 ## Relationships

-One of the points early in the book that Ben said his father taught him is something challenging for many people who are passionate about their work, that is remembering to take time and focus on loved ones and friends.
+One of the points early in the book that Ben said his father taught him is something challenging for many people who are passionate about their work, that is, remembering to take time and focus on loved ones and friends.

 > Flowers are really cheap.
 But do you know what is expensive?
 Divorce.

-I don't think that his father was just talking about cheap from a financial perspective.
+I don't think that his father was exclusively talking about "cheap" from a financial perspective.
 And really I think the point can be boiled down to doing seemingly simple, yet impactful things for friends and loved ones can mean a lot because when you don't do anything and don't give any attention to these relationships, they fall apart.
 Ben talks about